Meet the Festival Orchestra Musicians

 Principal Flute

-Matthew Roitstein, Principal Flute (February), serves as Principal Flute of the St. Louis Symphony.
+Matthew Roitstein, Co-Principal Flute, serves as Principal Flute of the St. Louis Symphony.
 Previously, he was Assistant Principal Flute of the Houston Symphony, and a member of the Honolulu Symphony, Sarasota Opera Orchestra, and the New World Symphony.
 Roitstein has served as Guest Principal Flute with the Dallas Symphony, Fort Worth Symphony, and River Oaks Chamber Orchestra.
 He has also performed with the Los Angeles Philharmonic, Atlanta Symphony, and Louisiana Philharmonic.
 Festival experience includes Tanglewood, Music Academy of the West, Aspen, and Sarasota.
 He can be heard on recordings by the Houston Symphony, New World Symphony, and Gloria Estefan (The Standards).
 Roitstein has taught throughout the U.S., and South and Central America.
 He earned a bachelor’s in architecture and music at the Massachusetts Institute of Technology, studying flute with Seta Der Hohannesian and winning the Concerto Competition.
 Roitstein earned his master’s at Rice University’s Shepherd School, a student of Leone Buyse.
 Other teachers include Mark Sparks, Stephen Kujala, Gary Woodward, Pedro Eustache, and his mother, Rosy Sackstein.
-This is his third year at Arizona Musicfest.
+This is his fourth year at Arizona Musicfest.

 Flute III/Piccolo

-Chautauqua Symphony
+Chicago Symphony

 Principal